Don't Ignore the Tail: Decoupling top-K Probabilities for Efficient Language Model Distillation: Experimental Details

 In this section, we distill TinyLlama-1.1B using Phi3-Mini as the teacher on the OpenWebMath (OWM) corpus \citep{OpenWebMath}, which primarily consists of mathematical articles.
 The Distillation is performed on 2.5 billion tokens from the token, and the 2.5T TinyLlama-1.1B checkpoint is used as the base model.
 Evaluation is performed on eight tasks using the standard setting of Mathematical evaluation harness,\footnote{\url{https://github.com/ZubinGou/math-evaluation-harness}}, namely GSM8K, MATH, SVAMP, ASDiv, MAWPS, Tabmwp (TAB), MathQA (MQA), and SAT (\Cref{tb:Math}).
 We employ a few-shot chain-of-thought approach \citep{CoT} for evaluation and then measure the average score across the tasks.

 Tiny-Llama performs poorly in mathematical reasoning tasks.
-After distillation, we observe approximately 2 times better performance on tasks such as MAWPS, MATH, and ASDiv, and $3.5$ times better on GSM8K.
-Furthermore, the distilled students with TAD outperform Llama3.2-1B, which is pretrained with a far higher number of tokens (9T), whereas Vanilla KD falls short.
-These experiments demonstrate that a seemingly weak student model (e.g., TinyLlama) can be made competitive in a specific domain through distillation from an expert teacher.
+After distillation, we observe approximately 2× better performance on tasks such as MAWPS, MATH, and ASDiv, and 3.5× better on GSM8K.
+Furthermore, the distilled students with TAD outperform Llama3.2-1B, which is pretrained on a far larger dataset (9T), whereas Vanilla KD falls short.
+These experiments demonstrate that a seemingly weak student model (e.g., TinyLlama) can become competitive in a specific domain by distillation from an expert teacher.
 For MiniPLM, we choose Galactica-125m \citep{taylor2022galactica} as the reference model, since it is pretrained on scientific datasets including mathematics, and uses a difference sampling ratio of $\delta = 0.5$.
 MiniPLM completely fails for domain-specific distillation, with an average score worse than pretraining without distillation (CLM in \Cref{tb:Math}).